HasinZaman/Linux-Remote-Controller/README.md

 ```
 ## 1.2 Download files
 The files can be downloaded and placed anywhere
-# 2 Run server for the first time
+# 2 Running the server for the first time
 ## 2.1 Run server.py for the First Time
 ```
 python3 Server.py